commercialhaskell/stack/doc/topics/backpack.md

   mixins:
     my-indefinite-pkg
       (MyModule as MyModule.Text)
-      requires (Str as Data.Text),
+      requires (Str as TextStr),
     my-indefinite-pkg
       (MyModule as MyModule.BS)
-      requires (Str as Data.ByteString)
+      requires (Str as BSStr)
 ~~~

+Where `TextStr` and `BSStr` are modules from impl packages on `build-depends`
+that export the identifiers the `Str` signature declares.
+This produces two
-This produces two copies of `MyModule` — one backed by `Data.Text`, the other
+copies of `MyModule` — one backed by `TextStr`, the other by `BSStr` —
-by `Data.ByteString` — each with a distinct module name so they do not clash.
+each with a distinct module name so they do not clash.

 ### Sub-libraries